andfranklin/Phoenix/README.md

 ![logo](https://upload.wikimedia.org/wikipedia/commons/4/43/Phoenix-Fabelwesen.jpg "Phoenix")

-Phoenix can deterministically calculate view factors between/of arbitrary geometries.
+Phoenix deterministically calculates view factors between/of arbitrary geometries.
 Occlusion and self-occlusion can be accounted for.
 A variety of options exist for the users to select between using (fast, but potentially buggy) floating point numbers as the basis for the view factor computation or "exact" numbers (slow, but avoids bugs common with floating points).